Filling in the application form

-Do not make ANY mistakes in your application form.
+Do not make ANY mistakes.
 You run the risk of your application being discarded early on if there are glaring errors.
 If there are 35 applicants for the job why should yours be shortlisted if you couldn’t bother to take the time to check it through properly?
 It shows a careless attitude and a lack of attention to detail.